hanabi/hanabi.github.io/Reference.md

 ### The Trash Push Prompt & The Trash Push Finesse

 * If you see that a player *Trash Pushes* an unplayable one-away from playable card, it is a signal to you that you have the connecting card.

+### Double Tempo Clue Inversion (Immediate Double Clue)

+* If you are clued the exact same thing twice before it gets to be your turn, it means that you can play **all** of the cards that the clue applies to, but in the opposite order than normal (right-to-left, since you would normally play cards from left-to-right).
+  * If one of the cards includes the chop card, it means to play all of the cards from 2nd oldest to newest, and then the chop last.
+* If you are re-clued about a bunch of cards after you have already taken a turn, see the *Double Tempo Clue* section.

 ### The Distribution Finesse